wilbain/CrossPlatformDev/Team Manager/ReadMe.md

 Team Manager is an application for coaches of team sports.
 It helps manage team changes during games, tracks players including their positions and playing statistics, training and results.
-The application is intended to be used during before, during and after the game to prepare, control and analyse the team's activities.
+The application is intended to be used before, during and after the game to prepare, control and analyse the team's activities.